 - 57 Pages - 10/26/2015 (Publication Date)

 Yes?
-Thought so.
+Thought you’d like these countries and nationality activities for English learners.
 Then you’re going to love this book that you can find over on Amazon: 39 ESL Vocabulary Activities and Games for Teenagers and Adults.
 The key to better English vocab classes is a variety of interesting, engaging and interactive ESL activities and this book will help you get there in style.

 Pick up the digital version to take with you on any device with the free Kindle reading app for some lesson planning on the go.
 Or, get the physical version of the book to keep as a handy reference guide on the bookshelf in your office.
 Whatever the case, it’s some English teaching gold.